Dasharo/docs/docs/variants/asus_kgpe_d16/setup.md

 is put into the DIP-8 socket on the mainboard, which allows attaching the qspimux SPI multiplexer.
 The multiplexer is responsible for switching between the external SPI lines and the mainboard lines routed to the external SPi flash chip.
-The external flash chip is soldered an a SOIC8 adapter, which is connected to the qspimux.
-The connection of the RTE and qspimux is as follows:
+The external flash chip is soldered on a SOIC8 adapter, which is connected to the qspimux.
+The connection of the [RTE](https://3mdeb.com/open-source-hardware/#rte)and qspimux is as follows:

  RTE header J7 pin | qspimux J101 pin
 :-----------------:|:-------------------: